 Chester Residents Concerned for Quality Living (CRCQL - pronounced "circle") is a local grassroots community organization that has been leading the environmental justice movement in Chester, Pennsylvania since 1992.
 Under the leadership of Zulene Mayfield, CRCQL formed in response to residents' rising concerns about the overwhelming number of waste facilities being built in Chester, namely Covanta Trash Incinerator, now the largest trash incinerator in the county, which opened along the Delaware River waterfront directly next to a densely populated city neighborhood.
 Trash, trucks, horrendous smells, and strange health ailments soon took over their neighborhood.

-Relying on community organizing and direct action tactics, the group led several successful campaigns to shut down different polluting industries threatening the waterfront and community.
-CRCQL held many public hearings, meetings and actions to empower and educate residents on the aggravating effects of pollution on health.
-Early on the campaign, CRCQL formed an alliance with the Campus Coalition Concerning Chester (C-4) which brought together students across 15 campuses in 5 states to support environmental justice in Chester.
-Together, these groups were successful in fending off several different incinerator and waste treatment facilities from operating in Chester (see timeline).
+Through community organizing and non-violent direct action tactics, the group led several successful campaigns to shut down different polluting industries threatening the waterfront and community.
+CRCQL held many public hearings, meetings and actions to empower and educate residents on the damaging effects of air pollution on health.
+Early in the campaign, CRCQL formed an alliance with the Campus Coalition Concerning Chester (C-4) which brought together students across 15 campuses in 5 states to support environmental justice in Chester.
+Together, these groups were successful in fending off several different incinerator and waste treatment facilities from operating in Chester (see action timeline).